Understanding Elman RNN — Uniqueness & How To Implement

 Elman RNNs and LSTMs have their strengths and weaknesses, and the choice between them depends on the specific task and application.

 For example, LSTMs are typically better suited for jobs involving long-term dependencies, such as speech recognition and language translation.
-At the same time, Elman RNNs may be more suitable for tasks that require processing sequences of data with context.
+At the same time, Elman RNNs may be more suitable for tasks that require processing data sequences with context.

 Elman RNN vs Gated Recurrent Unit (GRU)